How Roblox’s creator accelerator helps the gaming giant build new platform opportunities – TechCrunch

 The 2020 program had more women participants than ever, for example, with 12 in a class of 50.
 And one team was all women.

-The age of participants, who are typically in the 18 to 22 year-old range, also evolved.
+The age of participants, who are typically in the 18 to 22-year-old range, also evolved.

 “We’ve seen a lot more older folks,” Hunter says.
-“With [the COVID-19 pandemic], we actually saw our first 50-year old in the program.
+“With [the COVID-19 pandemic], we actually saw our first 50-year-old in the program.
 We’ve never had anyone older than, I’d say, 24.
 And in 2020, we had 12 individuals over the age of 30,” he notes.

 Two of the teams were also a combination of a kid and a parent.